jmchilton/writing/bosc2017slides/biocontainers.md

 ???

-We've had Docker support for over three years, but we don't brag about it because we aren't happy about explicit annotation.
+For Galaxy in particular, we've had support for Docker since 2014.
+But we've not really bragged about it because we aren't happy about explicit annotation.
+We annotate tools with packages that are installable in native systems for non-containerized execution.

+So in our view it both hurts reproducibility to annotate a Docker image that is a blackbox that may not provide the same binaries and libraries as the package annotations - but also it is completely redundant.

 ---